How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 1. Coca-Cola

-When Buffett’s Berkshire Hathaway bought a significant stake in Coca-Cola in 1989, it seemed to many a surprising move.
+When Buffett’s Berkshire Hathaway acquired a significant stake in Coca-Cola in 1989, it seemed to many a surprising move.
 The company had faced several challenges in the ’80s, including the New Coke debacle.
 However, Buffett saw something others didn’t – a company with a wide economic moat and enduring brand value.

 Crazy About Coca Cola As An Investment By Warren Buffett - digital art